TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 To estimate our regime-switching model, we need a way to measure **how well a set of parameters explains the observed price series**.
 This is exactly what the *likelihood* does.

-> *Likelihood = “given my parameters, how probable is it that I observe this data?”*
+> *Likelihood = given my parameters, how probable is it that I observe this data?*

 If the model assigns high probability to the prices we actually observed, the parameters are good.
 If the model says these prices were very unlikely, the parameters are bad.